 When Roth IRAs were introduced in 1998, they provided the opportunity to create tax-free income in retirement.
-A few years later, Roth 401(k) and Roth 403(b) accounts were created to allow employers to offer retirement accounts than can provide tax-free income.
+A few years later, Roth 401(k) and Roth 403(b) accounts were created to allow employers to offer retirement accounts that can provide tax-free income.
 When you’re saving for retirement, how do you choose between these accounts?
-Here are the key differences between Roth 403(b) plans and Roth IRAs so that you can decide which is best for you.
+These are the key differences between Roth 403(b) plans vs. Roth IRAs, so you can decide which is best for you.

 Consider working with a financial advisor as you decide which kind of tax-advantaged retirement account is best for you.